mdsol/hale/tutorial.md

 ```
 This looks very much like the previously defined `place_order` attribute, but note several important changes.

 First, notice that there's a different `request_encoding`.
 This is because the `form-urlencoded` attribute doesn't specify a way to POST complex data structures.
 Second, the `data` element contains two fields: `multi_order` and `orders`.
-"The `mutli_order` field specifies to the server computer that it is going to have more than a single order.
+The `mutli_order` field specifies to the server computer that it is going to have more than a single order.
 The `orders` field actually contains all the orders.

 Looking at the `orders` field, note that its `type` is `object`.
 Being of an object type means that the `type` field is expecting a JSON object or its equivalent.
 It also specifies `multi` as true; this tells the client that the server anticipates in this case an array of objects.